Chocolate lovers, this double chocolate cheesecake recipe is for you.

 I decided it needed to have both bittersweet chocolate and cocoa powder in it, it turned into the best double chocolate cheesecake.

 I posted photos and folks asked if I’d be sharing the recipe.
-I decided I needed to make another cheesecake for the blog, but I didn’t need a mammoth one like I sent with Thomas.
+I decided I needed to make another cheesecake for the blog, but I didn’t need a mammoth one.

 I ended up making a wee-ish one instead.
 A 6″ cheesecake more suited to our household of 2.